NataliaCir/mywebpage/index.utf8.md

 I am a postgraduate student in the University of Glasgow's [Institute of Neuroscience and Psychology](http://www.gla.ac.uk/researchinstitutes/neurosciencepsychology/).
 I am currently studying for the MSc Research methods of psychological science with my supervisor [Dr Esther Papies](https://www.gla.ac.uk/schools/psychology/staff/estherpapies/).
 My Master thesis is examining social influence as social norms and their effect on consumer choices in the context of food sustainability.

+\\newline

 ###Research Interest

 My research interest lays close to the topic of my current thesis within the context of sustainability and social influence.
 I am interested in the mechanisms of social norms and their potential long term effects on consumers' purchase choices.

+\\newline \\newline

 ###Education

-#####2018 - present  	University of Glasgow, Scotland (MSc)
+####MSc at University of Glasgow, Scotland (2018 - present)

 Currently studying for MSc Research Methods of Psychological Science, Thesis in the theme of food sustainability and normative pressure, supervisor: Esther Papies

-#####2015 - 2018 	  	Lancaster University, UK
+####Lancaster University, UK (2015 - 2018)

 BSc Hons Marketing with Psychology

-#####2018		        	Lancaster Excellence Award, Lancaster University-]
+####Lancaster Excellence Award, Lancaster University (2018)

 Acknowledgement for extracurricular activities, development of new skills  and enhancement of employment prospects

-#####2007 - 2015		    Gymnasium na Ulici Ladislava Saru (Maturita equivalent to A-levels)
+####Gymnasium na Ulici Ladislava Saru (2007-2015)

+Maturita equivalent to A-levels)

+\\newline \\newline

 ### Research Experience